Adversarial Policies: Attacking Deep Reinforcement Learning

 \subsection{Methods Evaluated}

-Following the RL formulation in Section~\ref{sec:framework}, we train an adversarial policy to maximize Equation~\ref{eq:adversary-mdp:objective} using Proximal Policy Optimization (PPO)~\parencite{schulman:2017}.
+Following the RL formulation in Section~\ref{sec:framework}, we train an adversarial policy to maximize Equation~\ref{eq:adversary-mdp:objective} using Proximal Policy Optimization~(PPO; \citealp{schulman:2017}).
 We give a sparse reward at the end of the episode, positive when the adversary wins the game and negative when it loses or ties. \textcite{bansal:2018} trained the victim policies using a similar reward, with an additional dense component at the start of training.
-We train for 20 million time steps using Stable Baselines's PPO implementation~\parencite{stable-baselines}.
-The hyperparameters were selected through a combination of manual tuning and a random search of 100 samples; see Section~\supref{sec:appendix:training} in the supplementary material for details.
+We train for 20 million timesteps using the PPO implementation from Stable Baselines~\parencite{stable-baselines}.
+The hyperparameters were selected through a combination of manual tuning and a random search of 100 samples; see Section~\supref{sec:appendix:training} in the appendix for details.
 We compare our methods to three baselines: a policy \texttt{Rand} taking random actions; a lifeless policy \texttt{Zero} that exerts zero control; and all pre-trained policies \texttt{Zoo*} from \textcite{bansal:2018}.